Nixon Peabody: History

 Nixon Peabody was formed by the 1999 merger of two firms that began practicing more than a century ago: Nixon, Hargrave, Devans & Doyle LLP and Peabody & Brown.
 Nixon Hargrave was originally a Rochester, New York, firm that had grown to become one of the largest law firms in New York.

 In 2000, Nixon Peabody merged with Sixbey Friedman Leedom & Ferguson in Northern Virginia, doubling the size of its intellectual property practice.

 The firm expanded into California in 2001 through a merger with Lillick & Charles, founded in San Francisco in 1897.
-Throughout the 20th century, Lillick developed a base of international clients in Asia and Europe and was an advisor to many California businesses.

 In December 2002, Nixon Peabody merged with the 150-year-old Boston firm of Hutchins, Wheeler & Dittmar, adding fifty attorneys in the areas of business, litigation, and health services.

-As of 2008, the firm had 1,728 employees in the U.S. and two abroad.
-The average salary for an Associate Attorney was $178,016 and for a secretary, $67,733.
-Women make up 59% of employees, minorities 19%.
-The firm offers domestic partner benefits for same-sex couples.

-In late 2008, when many law firms were collapsing or announcing layoffs, Nixon Peabody declared an objective to double the size of the firm in the next three or four years, a move its global head of finance termed "a necessity for our firm."
+In late 2008, Nixon Peabody declared an objective to double the size of the firm in the next three or four years.
 The firm said it would hire up to 100 attorneys from the dissolving firm Thelen LLP, and in October took on 25 lawyers in Paris, a move that led to a legal dispute with UK firm Taylor Wessing.

-In April 2014, Nixon Peabody announced it cut 38 positions, reportedly for "operational efficiency through a flatter administrative structure and a more centralized legal support model."

 In February 2015, Chicago-based mid-sized law firm Ungaretti & Harris LLP merged into Nixon Peabody, adding 100 attorneys and experience in corporate, health care, real estate, litigation, public finance, intellectual property, and government relations.

 In October 2015, Nixon Peabody consolidated operations with CWL Partners, a firm based in Hong Kong.
 The two firms had been formally associated with each other since 2010.
 The combined firm is known as Nixon Peabody CWL in Hong Kong but will remain as Nixon Peabody LLP in the U.S., Europe, and the firm's Shanghai, China, office.
-The combination adds 30 lawyers and staff, increasing the firm's Asian presence.